 You’ll hear any number of myths about back pain in ordinary conversation.
 Don’t fall for these common misconceptions.

-Myth: You feel more pain when you’ve hurt your back more dramatically.
+Myth: You feel more pain when you’ve hurt your back more severely

 A sharp sudden pain can indicate an injury.
 But when pain lasts for several weeks, how much pain you feel doesn’t usually correspond with actual damage.
 Some people are afraid that pain indicates a problem that could lead to paralysis.
 The spinal cord actually ends in the upper part of the low back; lower down, there are only very tough nerve roots.
 A tumor, infection, or unstable fracture could create a risk of paralysis.

-Any of these could make you feel better, but there’s no evidence they solve an underlying problem.
+Any of these practices could make you feel better, but there’s no evidence they solve an underlying problem.
 A review of the scientific literature found that acupuncture for chronic general low back pain beats placebo, but the relief is short-term.
-Chiropractic has better results than acupuncture for low back pain patients, but again only for temporary relief.
-Massage also helps, briefly: in this review, it turned out to be superior to placebo or no treatment for low back pain.
+Chiropractic has better results than acupuncture for low back pain patients, but only for temporary relief.
+Massage also helps, briefly.
 Just be careful not to overspend on treatments based on false promises.
-If you’re also seeing a doctor, it’s best to volunteer that you’ve sought out alternatives.
+If you’re also seeing a doctor, it's best to volunteer that you've sought out alternatives.

 If your pain is chronic, spine surgery actually has a lower chance of success.
 The best approach is to try everything before surgery.
 Targeted exercise and posture training can significantly improve your endurance and strength and lessen your pain.
 In one study, three sessions a week for three months was linked to better scores both at the end of the three months and six months later.